A categorification of Quinn's finite total homotopy TQFT with application to TQFTs and once-extended TQFTs derived from strict omega-groupoids: Once-extended TQFTs derived from finite crossed complexes

 assign to some $n$-dimensional manifolds.
 These will be for low dimensions, $n=0,1,2$, and when $\A$ is the crossed complex given by a finite group, a finite groupoid, or a crossed module of finite groups (equivalently a finite 2-group).
 The algebras we assign to loops and surfaces are particular cases of `tube algebras' considered in \cite{Bullivant_Tube}, \cite[Chapters 10 and 13]{Bullivant-thesis} and \cite[Section 3]{Bullivant_Excitations}, in the context of models for excitations of topological phases, derived from discrete higher gauge theory.
-(Understanding these algebras was one of the initial motivations for this paper.)
-Note that this will also determine the state spaces of the associated Quinn finite total homotopy TQFTs, as observed in Remark \ref{rem:Quinnfrom2Quinn}.